antrea-io/antrea/README.md

 * `NodeIPAMController` must be enabled in the Kubernetes cluster.\
   When deploying a cluster with kubeadm the `--pod-network-cidr <cidr>` option must be specified.
+  Alternately, NodeIPAM feature of Antrea Controller should be enabled and configured.
 * Open vSwitch kernel module must be present on every Kubernetes node.

 ## Getting Started